diogo-simoes/mekaccount-demo/README.md

   docker build -t diogosimoes/mekaccount .
 ```

 This will create the docker image.
-The first time you run it, it will take a bit because maven will download all dependencies it needs and build the project.
+The first time you run it, it will take a bit because maven will download all the dependencies it needs and build the project.

 Once this is done, simply type in